All Episodes

 I mean, it's almost as bad as waterboarding, the left told us.

-And the media, I'm not, I'm not saying the media didn't play a role here, but you can't hold the media accountable for this because they have these photos leaked that it caused them to investigate and try to find others.
+And the media, I'm not saying the media didn't play a role here, but you can't hold the media accountable for this because they had these photos leaked.

-I made to you a prediction last Thursday or Friday, based on an email I got from a friend, a friend of mine sent me an excited email, I think it was Thursday night.
+Now, what this is all about, I made to you a prediction last Thursday or Friday, based on an email I got from a friend.

 And we had been talking earlier that day on the program about that.

-And my friend was all excited that I was going to be right and made a point, and I had to correct him.
+My friend was all excited that I was going to be right and made a point.

-I said you're missing the point on this.
+I said, you're missing the point on this.

 When this is all said and done, this act of terrorism in Paris against the magazine is going to be blamed on George W. Bush.